Noxalus/Multi-Streaming-Server/README.md

 ## Prerequisites

-To work on Windows, this project needs to run a Unix VM (*exec* command doesn't work on Windows), but this VM is automatically setup using [Vagrant](https://www.vagrantup.com/).
+To work on Windows, this project needs to run a Unix virtual machine (*exec* command doesn't work on Windows) using [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+This VM is automatically setup using [Vagrant](https://www.vagrantup.com/).

 You also need a software to stream to the Nginx server.
 I personally used [Open Broadcast Software](https://obsproject.com/).